Staying Safe In The New York City Subway System

-Some thefts are quick and painless, others not so much.
+Some thefts are quick, painless and unperceived, others not so much.
 News channels love stories about people who rescue their iPhones by tracking the thieves to their lair with a find-my-phone app.
 Please don’t try that alone in New York.

 A thief will most likely think twice if they notice you noticing them.
 Many thefts are not just about showing off new toys, either.
 They’re committed by people with drug problems who will steal, then sell, anything not nailed down for their next trip into the clouds.

-We’re not suggesting you can never take your phone out while underground.
-You’ll see plenty of people with theirs.
-We are suggesting you assess each situation in the subway and ALWAYS PAY ATTENTION.
+I’m not saying you can never take your phone out while underground.
+You’ll see plenty who do.
+We are suggesting you assess each situation and always remain vigilant.